 Find out about the LGA's current campaigns.

-The LGA green paper for adult social care and wellbeing
+The future of adult social care

 Increasing the pool of talent from which councillors are elected is a key task for local government.
 We need different kinds of people willing to stand for election so that parties get a choice of quality candidates.